 But Capital One travel cardholders have another option for booking their next vacation.
 Capital One offers its own, freshly revamped travel portal – Capital One Travel.

 Booking a trip through Capital One Travel has its pros and cons, but it can be particularly lucrative for some cardholders.
 For example, the Capital One Venture X Rewards Credit Card offers a $300 annual credit for travel booked with Capital One Travel and earns 10 miles per dollar on hotels and rental cars and 5 miles per dollar on flights booked through the portal.
 Some of the other eligible cards offer extra rewards on certain bookings through the portal as well.

 Read on to learn more about why booking through Capital One Travel may or may not be the best option for you.

 What is Capital One Travel?

 Capital One Travel is the booking site of Capital One.
-Powered by CX Loyalty, it offers qualifying cardholders the opportunity to reserve flights, hotels or car rentals.
+Now powered by Hopper, it offers qualifying cardholders the opportunity to reserve flights, hotels or car rentals.
 You can pay for these bookings using miles, cash or a combination of the two.

 How to book with Capital One Travel